Understanding the cl-support Output File

 Recovery Steps

-3. Activate the tech-support auto generation service manually “nv action activate system tech-support”
+3 Re-activate tech support generation service manually "nv action activate system tech-support auto-generation”

 To create the cl-support file manually, run the nv action generate system tech-support command: